Introduction to Agile Training Course

 - Pre-course reading designed to expose questions so that they can be explored in class.

-- How to get in touch with the trainer before and after the course.
+- Contact details allowing delegates to ask questions to the trainer before and after the class.

-- Access to a comprehensive set of guidance to support you after the course so that delegates apply what has been learnt.
+- Access to a comprehensive set of guidance after the course so that delegates apply what has been learnt.